 Consulting firms use case interviews because they simulate actual consulting work.
 They test problem-solving ability, structured thinking, quantitative skills, and communication - the core skills needed on client projects.

-A typical case interview lasts 25-40 minutes.
-McKinsey cases run about 25 minutes (plus 20 minutes for PEI behavioral questions).
-BCG and Bain cases typically run 30-40 minutes with fit questions woven in.
+A typical case interview lasts 25-35 minutes.
+At McKinsey the session can run about 45 minutes when the PEI is bundled with the case.
+BCG and Bain cases typically run 30-35 minutes with fit questions woven in.

 Common case types include: profitability cases (why are profits down?), market sizing (how big is the market for X?), market entry (should we enter this market?), M&A (should we acquire this company?), and pricing (how should we price this product?).